top of page

 Who chooses the musicals?

-A group of 12 diverse industry professional adjudicators that includes producers, literary managers, directors, professional performers, and writers from previous SOUND BITES guided by our Theatre Now staff members.
-We guide the committee to consider artistic quality, uniqueness and diversity of the pieces so the evening represents a wide range of styles and types of musicals.
+The shows are chosen by a group of diverse industry professional adjudicators that includes producers, literary managers, directors, professional performers, and writers from previous SOUND BITES festivals, guided by our Theatre Now staff members.
+The committee considers artistic quality, uniqueness, and diversity of the pieces to ensure the evening represents a wide range of styles and types of musicals.
 BIPOC writers, LGBTQ+ writers, and writers with disabilities are strongly encouraged to apply.

 Do I need to live in the NYC area to participate?

-No; however, if chosen you would need someone to represent you and attend all required meetings if you do not live in the area.
+No; however, you will need someone to represent you and attend all required meetings if you do not live in the area.

 How much does it cost?